Rio de Janeiro school shooting: International response

-UNESCO, the education organ tied to the United Nations, manifested immediate repudiation to the attack, through a note on the internet, that said: "UNESCO repudiates the attacks on the Rio school and sympathizes with the families.
+UNESCO issued a statement condemning the attack and expressing sympathy for the victims’ families, emphasizing that schools should be places of peace and learning, stating: "UNESCO repudiates the attacks on the Rio school and sympathizes with the families.
 The school should be a place to rebuild the peace and culture."

-The international press commented that Brazilian public opinion was shocked by the shooting as it was the first of its kind in the country.

-The Realengo attack had repercussion in the main news channels.
-The British websites The Guardian, The Daily Telegraph and BBC; the North-American CNN, MSNBC, and The New York Times; Al Jazeera; the Spanish El País; the Portuguese RTP; and the Argentinian Clarín highlighted the topic.
-The Guardian stated that twenty people were killed, while Al Jazeera reported twelve deaths.
-The Spanish newspaper El País highlighted that "Rio de Janeiro was mourning and appalled because the crimes of that kind are unknown in the city and only read in newspapers when they happen in the United States".
+International media widely covered the shooting, noting that such an attack was unprecedented in Brazil and deeply shocked public opinion.
+The Realengo attack had repercussion in many major outlets, including the British The Guardian, The Daily Telegraph and BBC; the North-American CNN, MSNBC, and The New York Times; Al Jazeera; the Spanish El País; and the Portuguese RTP.
+The Guardian mistakenly stated that twenty people were killed.

 The archbishop of Rio de Janeiro, Orani João Tempesta, received a letter from Pope Benedict XVI, who said that he prayed for the quick recovery of the wounded and asked all people of the city to "help build a society with no violence, and respect for each other, especially for the weak and oppressed".

 Students from Columbine, Colorado, United States, the site of a 1999 massacre, made a poster stating their feelings about the tragedy.
 The poster was sent to the Brazilian elementary school.

 After the Sandy Hook Elementary School shooting by a former primary pupil, in Newtown, Connecticut, United States, on 14 December 2012, the Tasso da Silveira school held a vigil for the victims on 21 December.